philipturner/openmm-metal/README.md

 -->

 This plugin adds the Metal platform that accelerates [OpenMM](https://openmm.org) on Metal 3 GPUs.
 It supports Apple, AMD, and Intel GPUs running macOS 13\* or higher. <i>It may eventually support iOS 16 for [usage in AR](https://github.com/philipturner/arheadsetkit-dev)</i>.
 The current implementation uses Apple's OpenCL compatiblity layer (`cl2Metal`) to translate OpenCL kernels to AIR.
 Its current focus is implementing patches for OpenMM's code base that improve performance on macOS.
 It distributes the patches in a way easily accessible to most users, who would otherwise wait for them to be upstreamed.
-As a beta version of the patches, this may cause unexpected bugs or performance regressions.
+It also adds optimizations for Intel Macs that cannot be upstreamed into the main code base, for various reasons.

 <!--
 > \* The current version supports macOS Monterey.
 Ventura will only be required after the transition to Metal.